 Being nice to yourself during this time is also very important, Kirmayer says.
-So really focus on upping your self-care in whatever ways feel good for you, whether it’s hanging out at your local wellness spot, balancing your chakras, or taking a fun workout class.
+So really focus on upping your self-care in whatever ways feel good for you, whether it’s hanging out at your local wellness spot or taking a fun workout class.

 3. Show yourself some compassion

 It’s important to ensure your body is nourished with some good self-care, but it's also vital to keep your mind positive.
 “People tend to personalize the breakup,” Kirmayer says.
 “They feel like it’s their fault and this can often lead to profound sadness and even loneliness.”

 To combat this, she suggests watching the way you talk to yourself about the breakup.
 “Instead of jumping to conclusions and telling yourself you’re a bad friend or that you did something wrong or that you should just get over it, really show yourself compassion,” she says.
 Know that it always takes two, and you were only one half of the friendship.